-Remember that there are 3 types of obrt and some types require certain professional qualifications.
+Remember that there are three types of obrt and some types require certain professional qualifications.
 Slobodni obrt doesn’t require a professional education, but vezani and povlašteni do.

 If you don’t know whether your business activity requires professional education or not, you must find out before starting the obrt registration process.

-To check what is needed for your trade, follow these 2 steps:
+To check what is needed for your trade, follow these two steps: